Get inside Fiona Leahy’s head while setting a delightful dinner table with her favorite Maison Numen pieces, in her London home.

-I’ve known Jessica Macias for years and was very excited when I heard from her about Maison Numen – it’s such a wonderful concept!
-I firmly believe that what Maison Numen brings to the world is a much needed antidote to contemporary consumerist culture: to be able to fill your home with carefully curated, lovingly crafted pieces from artisans around the world is very important, and rekindles a relationship between people and their possessions.
+I’ve known Jessica Macias for years and was very excited when I heard from her about Maison Numen.
+It’s such a wonderful concept!
+I firmly believe that what Maison Numen brings to the world is a much-needed antidote to contemporary consumerist culture; to be able to fill your home with carefully curated, lovingly handcrafted products from artisans around the world is very important and rekindles a relationship between people and their possessions.
 When the opportunity arose I was excited to collaborate.

-I wanted to create an intimate ambience with a warming and comforting feel – the perfect winter setting.
-As such I looked for pieces that would bring life, color and cosiness to a room – natural materials, organic patterns, vibrant colors.
-I’ve also always been drawn to green – it’s calming, infuses life into a room and always has a place in my home!
-Perhaps it’s down to being Irish, but a well crafted piece in a gorgeous green gives me a ‘visual sigh’ of happiness.
+I wanted to create an intimate ambiance with a warming and comforting feel – the perfect winter setting.
+As such, I looked for pieces that would bring life, color, and coziness to a room; natural materials, organic patterns, vibrant colors.
+I’ve also always been drawn to green; it’s calming, infuses life into a room and always has a place in my home!
+Perhaps it’s down to being Irish, but a well-crafted decor accent in a gorgeous green gives me a ‘visual sigh’ of happiness.
 The pieces I selected were driven by this personal preference and desire for homeliness.

 Do you have a favorite piece from the ones you chose and why?

 Time and again, I’m drawn to the Tamgroute Candlesticks.
 I’m a big fan of candles – they transform a space, create an unparalleled level of intimacy… And everything tastes better in candlelight!
 The unique, rough and organic forms of the pieces and the earthy; vibrant green hue of the glaze instantly captivated me and have kept them in my mind ever since!

 What kind of menu and cocktails do you see working well with this tabletop curation?